Widget Embed Guide

 The Blockdaemon Earn Widget currently supports the following functionality:

-• DeFi lending: Aave on Ethereum, Base, Arbitrum, Optimism; Morpho and additional chains (Solana, Polygon) are planned.
+• DeFi lending: Aave on Ethereum, Base, Arbitrum, Optimism; Morpho and additional chains are planned.

 Implementation Checklist